TimLindner/BayesianGrowthMixtureModels/README.md

-> :boom: Please note that this repository is work in progress
+> Please note that this repository is work in progress :grey_exclamation:

 ### To-do list
 - [ ] In the introduction, indicate what is the goal of this repository